matousek11/eshop-controller/readme.md

 # Eshop controller

 Eshop controller shows product based on id in url.
 Look into cache for product, if not found it looks into database and cache it for next time.
-Then it increase number of request on current product for marketing purpose and return Json data.

 ## Table of content